CW-Codewalnut/store-sap-backend/.github/PULL_REQUEST_TEMPLATE.md

 ## Testing checklist - Please check off

-- [ ] I have written unit tests for all components files I've worked on, these tests cover what the user sees and how the UI changes when they interact with it.
+- [ ] I have written unit tests for all components and modules that I have worked on, which cover both positive and negative use-cases.
-- [ ] I have written unit tests for all helper functions I've worked on, that cover use-cases and edge-cases.
+- [ ] I have written unit tests for all helper functions that I have worked on, which cover both common and edge-cases.
-- [ ] I have written integration tests for features I've worked on, to ensure my api work together as I expect.
+- [ ] I have written integration tests for the features that I have worked on, which cover the end-to-end functionality of the API.

 ### If you have not added tests for any of the above, please explain why below.